 Founder, Dreamer Fund

-After the military, Monica graduated from the University of Southern California (USC) in Los Angeles, where she excelled academically and received numerous awards, scholarships and fellowships.
-Monica graduated from USC having received one of the highest honors; the Order of the Laurel and the Palm, among other honors that celebrated her academic abilities.
-She graduated from USC (Magna Cum Laude) with a B.A. in Sociology and a minor in Human Rights.
+After the military, Monica graduated Magna Cum Laude with a B.A. in Sociology and a minor in Human Rights from the University of Southern California (USC) in Los Angeles, having received one of the highest honors; the Order of the Laurel and the Palm, among other honors that celebrated her academic abilities.

 BILL ONG HING